rocq-prover/rocq-prover.org/data/tutorials/platform/2_01_rocq_docs.md

 ---
 id: "rocq-docs"
-title: "Documentation of Rocq"
+title: "List of available tutorials"
 description: |
   Documentation of Rocq
-category: "Documentation"
+category: "Documentation of Rocq"
 ---